apache/james-project/src/site/markdown/server/manage-cli.md

 ## Managing mappings

-A mapping is a recipient rewritting rule.
-There is several kind of rewritting rules:
+A mapping is a recipient rewriting rule.
+There is several kind of rewriting rules:

- - address mapping: rewrite a given mail address into an other one.
+ - address mapping: rewrite a given mail address into another one.
+ - domain mapping: rewrite a given domain into an alternate one.
  - regex mapping.

 You can manage address mapping like (redirects email from fromUser@fromDomain.tld to redirected@domain.new, then deletes the mapping):